Constraints on dark matter with future MeV gamma-ray telescopes: Introduction

 \section{Introduction}

 There are many different experimental approaches to detecting interactions between dark matter and the known particles of the Standard Model.
-One common distinction is between ``direct detection", where dark matter interacts directly with the apparatus, and ``indirect detection", where the apparatus detects signs of dark matter, such as its annihilation or decay products.
-Historically, direct detection efforts have been primarily focused on GeV-TeV range WIMPs.
-However, the past decade has seen an increase in well-motivated sub-GeV dark matter candidates, which has spurred an increase in interest in the direct detection of sub-GeV dark matter, resulting in many promising new detector technologies (e.g.~Ref.~\cite{2022arXiv220907426C} and references therein).
+One common distinction is between ``direct detection," where dark matter interacts directly with the apparatus, and ``indirect detection," where the apparatus detects signs of dark matter, such as its annihilation or decay products.
+Historically, direct detection efforts have been primarily focused on GeV--TeV range weakly interacting massive particles.
+However, the past decade has seen an increase in well-motivated sub-GeV dark matter candidates, which has spurred an increase in interest in the direct detection of sub-GeV dark matter, resulting in many promising new detector technologies (e.g., Ref.~\cite{2022arXiv220907426C} and references therein).

-On the indirect detection front, however, there is still a notable ``sensitivity gap" for gamma rays in the MeV range, which could be produced by the annihilation or decay of modestly heavier dark matter.
-To combat this, many instruments capable of detecting MeV-range gamma rays have been proposed.
-These include COSI, which has already been selected to run (for indirect-detection-sensitivity forecasts for COSI, see \cite{Caputo:2022dkz}), as well as GECCO, e-ASTROGAM, AMEGO, AdEPT, PANGU, GRAMS, and MAST.
-Ref.~\cite{Coogan:2021sjs} explores the constraints that these instruments will be able to place on the annihilation cross-section of MeV-range dark matter under the Higgs and vector-portal models, while Ref.~\cite{PhysRevLett.126.171101} explores the constraints that these instruments will be able to place on the fraction of dark matter composed of primordial black holes.
-Other works in the literature have explored the individual sensitivity of specific instruments to indirect-detection signals, e.g.~\cite{PhysRevD.107.023022, Bartels_2017, GUO2023137853}.
+On the indirect detection front, however, there is still a notable ``sensitivity gap" for $\gamma$ rays in the MeV range, which could be produced by the annihilation or decay of modestly heavier dark matter.
+To combat this, many instruments capable of detecting MeV-range $\gamma$ rays have been proposed.
+These include the Compton Spectrometer and Imager (COSI), which has already been selected to run (for indirect-detection-sensitivity forecasts for COSI, see \cite{Caputo:2022dkz}), as well as the Galactic Explorer with a Coded Aperture Mask Compton Telescope (GECCO), the enhanced ASTROGAM (e-ASTROGAM), the All-sky Medium Energy Gamma-ray Observatory (AMEGO), the Advanced Energetic Pair Telescope (AdEPT), the PAir-productioN Gamma-ray Unit (PANGU), the Gamma-Ray and AntiMatter Survey (GRAMS), and the Massive Argon Space Telescope (MAST).
+Reference \cite{Coogan:2021sjs} explores the constraints that these instruments will be able to place on the annihilation cross section of MeV-range dark matter under the Higgs and vector-portal models, while Ref.~\cite{PhysRevLett.126.171101} explores the constraints that these instruments will be able to place on the fraction of dark matter composed of primordial black holes.
+Other works in the literature have explored the individual sensitivity of specific instruments to indirect detection signals, e.g.~\cite{PhysRevD.107.023022, Bartels_2017, GUO2023137853}.